Visit aka.ms/mfasetup to easily enhance the security of your online accounts with multi-factor authentication (MFA).

 FAQs – Aka.ms/mfasetup

 Ans.
-For an illustration of multi-factor authentication imagine you’re at an ATM to ensure that you are able to withdraw funds directly from your checking account.
+For an illustration of multi-factor authentication imagine you’re at an ATM to ensure that you can withdraw funds directly from your checking account.
 A debit card (something you carry) is an authentication method.
 To gain access to your bank account you’re obliged to type in the security code to the debit card.
 The ATM PIN is your third authentication method.
-It’s a great illustration of multi-factor authentication at work: Your credit card is one way of proving the person you’re.
+It’s a great illustration of multi-factor authentication at work: Your credit card is one way of proving the person you are.
 If you lose your debit card or if someone takes it away the ATM PIN is an additional layer of security

 Q. What are the three types of multi-factor authentication?